Letterpress printing: Composition

 Composition, or typesetting, is the stage where pieces of movable type are assembled to form the desired text.
 The person charged with composition is called a "compositor" or "typesetter", setting letter by letter and line by line.

 Traditionally, as in manual composition, it involves selecting the individual type letters from a type case, placing them in a composing stick, which holds several lines, then transferring those to a larger type galley.
 By this method the compositor gradually builds out the text of an individual page letter by letter.
 In mechanical typesetting, it may involve using a keyboard to select the type, or even cast the desired type on the spot, as in hot metal typesetting, which are then added to a galley designed for the product of that process.
 The first keyboard-actuated typesetting machines to be widely accepted, the Linotype and the Monotype, were introduced in the 1890s.

 The Ludlow Typograph Machine, for casting of type-high slugs from hand-gathered brass matrices, was first manufactured in Chicago in 1912 and was widely used until the 1980s.
 Many are still in use and although no longer manufactured, service and parts are still available for them.

+The Elrod machine, invented in 1920, casts strip material from molten metal; leads and slugs that are not type-high (do not print) used for spacing between lines and to fill blank areas of the type page.

 After a galley is assembled to fill a page's worth of type, the type is tied together into a single unit so that it may be transported without falling apart.
 From this bundle a galley proof is made, which is inspected by a proof-reader to make sure that the particular page is accurate.